 What is dysthymia?

 Dysthymia, also known as dysthymic disorder, is classified as a type of affective disorder (also called mood disorder) that often resembles a less severe, yet more chronic form of major (clinical) depression.
-However, persons why dysthymia may also experience major depressive episodes at times.
+However, persons with dysthymia may also experience major depressive episodes at times.

 Who is affected by dysthymia?